Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Conclusions and Future Work

-This paper proposes a IL–based framework for approximate EMPC for microgrid energy management, which outperforms a basic IL approach in terms achieving near-optimal economic performance with novel designed features and noise injection mechanism to tackle distribution shift.
-In simulation experiments, the learned approximate EMPC controller reduces the required online computation time to only 10\% of that of the optimization-based EMPC.
-Future work will focus on extending the approach to networked microgrids, incorporating parametric model mismatch as part of the learning features, and integrating more sophisticated uncertainty models for renewable generation and demand.
+\qt{In this paper, an imitation learning (IL)–based framework is proposed for approximate EMPC applied to a microgrid energy management problem with curtailable loads.
+The proposed method outperforms a basic IL approach in achieving more optimal economic performance, leveraging a novel designed feature tailored for the disturbances and a noise injection mechanism to mitigate distribution shift.
+Besides, a novel input constraint-tightening approach is developed to ensure both satisfaction of both input and state constraints, achieving safe imitation learning.
+In simulation experiments, the learned approximate EMPC controller reduces the online computation time to approximately one order of magnitude lower than that of the optimization-based EMPC, while maintaining comparable economic performance.

+Future work will focus on extending the proposed framework to stochastic EMPC for microgrids, explicitly accounting for distributional uncertainty in renewable generation and demand.
+The closed-loop performance under varying load consumption patterns will be systematically analyzed, and the EMPC control strategy itself will be further investigated.
+In addition, the impact of price prediction errors on economic performance will be studied through both theoretical and numerical analysis.
+Finally, the framework will be extended to incorporate heterogeneous storage units with low-level battery management systems and to address networked microgrids with inter-grid interactions.}